TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Diamond blackjack routes inherit the same authentication and idempotency requirements.
 - Interact sound routes inherit the same authentication and idempotency requirements.
 - Doors routes inherit the same authentication and idempotency requirements.
+- PolicePack routes (evidence custody and account characters) inherit the same authentication and idempotency requirements.